JunhyeokRui/parking_spot_corner_detector/README.md

 python split_generator.py --train A,B,C --valid D,E --test F --dataset AVM_center_data --run split_ABC_DE_F.yaml
 ```

 This code automatically creates ```./data/split_ABC_DE_F.yaml``` file that is required for YOLO training.
-You can specify this split by passing the YAML file name through python argument during training.
+You can pass this split YAML file through python argument during training.

 ```
 python train.py --batch-size 128 --data data/split_ABC_DE_F.yaml --name EXPERIMENT_NAME_OF_YOUR_CHOICE
 ```

-Running this creates a YOLO training weight under ```./runs/train/EXPERIMENT_NAME_OF_YOUR_CHOICE/weights/last.pt```.
+Running this saves a trained weight under ```./runs/train/EXPERIMENT_NAME_OF_YOUR_CHOICE/weights/last.pt```.

-YOLO, like any other deep learning models, requires large amount of data, and large batch size.
-In that sense, RTX2060 Super with 8GB VRAM was not sufficient enough for YOLO training.
-I used my personal deep learning GPU server equipped with Tesla-T4 with 15GB VRAM and RTX3080TI with 12GB VRAM.
-If retraining is required in some time in the future, I recommend using RTX3090 with 24GB VRAM (if possible) with maximum batchsize that VRAM allows.
-Fortunately, YOLOv5 code is quite intuitively written and highly customizable.
-If enough GPU power is ready, training will not become a problem.
+**Note:** YOLO, like any other deep learning models, requires large amount of data, and large batch size.
+In that sense, RTX2060 Super with 8GB VRAM is not optimal for YOLO training (although it can technically work).
+I used my personal deep learning GPU servers each equipped with Tesla-T4 (15GB VRAM)and RTX3080TI (12GB VRAM).
+If retraining is required in some time in the future, I recommend using RTX3090 computer with 24GB VRAM (if possible) with maximum batchsize that the GPU allows.
+Fortunately, YOLOv5 code is quite intuitively written and is highly customizable.
+If enough GPU power is ready, training will not be a problem.
+I've made some changes to the code that better suits the point detection task.

 ### Check the Training result

-YOu might want to check the training result via running detections on image-level.
-You can use the following code to check out the detection.
-Detection runs per trial.
+Before running on ROS, you might want to check the training result on image files.
+You can use the following code to check out the detection results.
+Detection code runs per trial.

 ```
 python detect.py --weights ./runs/train/EXPERIMENT_NAME_OF_YOUR_CHOICE/weights/last.pt --source ../AVM_center_data_4class/image/trial_F --name test_trial_F